-All employees (including student employees) who are scheduled to be working on campus are required to complete an daily self-assessment prior to arriving to campus each day.
+All employees (including student employees) who are scheduled to be working on campus are required to complete a daily self-assessment prior to arriving to campus each day.

-- If an employee answers "no" to all the questions, they should mark the checkbox, click "submit", and they are done. - If an employee answers "yes" to any of the questions, they should not come to campus. - They should mark the checkbox, submit the form, and communicate with their supervisor in a fashion consistent with their office policy for absence notification. - Employees are not required to disclose to their supervisor the reason that they are unable to be present on campus. - If their assigned duties permit it, employees may discuss with their supervisor the ability to work remotely during the time they are unable to work on campus. - If sufficient work is unavailable, employees will need to account for any time off through sick, vacation/ personal holiday or, if available, COVID-19 leave. - The online health self-assessment will need to be completed for each day of scheduled work on campus, even if notice has been given that the condition which prevents presence on campus is on-going.
+- If an employee answers "no" to the questions pertaining to symptoms and engagement in activities, they should mark the checkbox, and move on to the next section of the self-assessment "Testing Requirement." - If an employee answers "yes" to any of the questions, they should not come to campus. - They should mark the checkbox, complete the remainder of the self-assessment, and communicate with their supervisor in a fashion consistent with their office policy for absence notification. - Employees are not required to disclose to their supervisor the reason that they are unable to be present on campus. - If their assigned duties permit it, employees may discuss with their supervisor the ability to work remotely during the time they are unable to work on campus. - If sufficient work is unavailable, employees will need to account for any time off through sick, or vacation/ personal holiday. - The online health self-assessment will need to be completed for each day of scheduled work on campus, even if notice has been given that the condition which prevents presence on campus is on-going.